StefKode/powerless/README.md

 * sudo cp systemd/backlight* /etc/systemd/system
 * sudo systemctl enable backlight.service
 * sudo systemctl start backlight.service
+3. Adjust backlight sys-path in powerlessd for your system
-3. Add powerlessd as startup application to your WM (e.g. Gnome session)
+4. Add powerlessd as startup application to your WM (e.g. Gnome session)

 This is a prototype - only use it with care for one single user on your system